Crystal Wise

 In a tribute video preceding his introduction, Sheridan, a Paschal High School graduate, described how his aspiring acting career floundered and he found a career in writing.

-His secret sauce, he said, was outworking his competition, saying there are much smarter writers in Hollywood sitting around with a “much better half-finished script than my completed ones.”
+His secret sauce, he said, was outworking his competition, saying there are much smarter writers in Hollywood sitting around with a “much better half-finished scripts than my completed ones.”

 Effort is the one thing you can control in a world and industry in which you have little control.